Grant-Weaver-31/GOAT_Tennis/README.md

 ## Detailed Walkthough
 1) Combined over 50 files of data into one master frame.
-2) Cleaned the data using tidyverse, dplyr, tibble, purrr, lubridate
+2) Cleaned the data using tidyverse, dplyr, tibble, purrr, lubridate.
-3) Created stunning visualizations to showcase Djokovic's dominance in the sport
+3) Created stunning visualizations to showcase Djokovic's dominance in the sport.